teunvandorp/sci-transcripts/lecture-1.md

 data science students think that prediction is inference.
 That's an assumption I'm going to make.
 All data science students think prediction is inference.
 All data science students think prediction is inference.
-Second fact, Arunesh thinks...
-Arunesh is a data science student, right?
+Second fact, Adam (name made up) thinks...
+Adam is a data science student, right?
 Yeah.
-So Arunesh is a data science student.
+So Adam is a data science student.
 All data science students think that prediction is inference.
-From these two facts I can deduce, logically deduce, that Arunesh thinks that prediction is inference.
+From these two facts I can deduce, logically deduce, that Adam thinks that prediction is inference.
 So if I believe the premises, my conclusion follows logically from those.
 So this is what we call deductive inference.
 It means applying logical rules, mathematical rules, you could say, in order to build theories.